Baie-Comeau: Sports

 The 1993 Quebec Winter Games were played in Baie-Comeau.

 Many different sports are played in Baie-Comeau:

 Hockey

-Baie-Comeau is home to the Baie-Comeau Drakkar, an ice hockey team playing in the Quebec Major Junior Hockey League since 1997.
+Baie-Comeau is home to the Baie-Comeau Drakkar, an ice hockey team playing in the Quebec Maritimes Junior Hockey League since 1997.
 The team plays in the Centre Henry-Leonard located in the eastern sector of the town.

 Skiing

 The Centre de ski du Mont-Tibasse is an alpine ski centre located a few kilometers north of the town where it offers twelve slopes.
 Cross-country skiing is also popular.
 Students often frequent Mont-Tibasse as part of their school programs.

 Golf

 An 18-hole golf course is available in the western sector of the town.
 It is a semi-private golf club and is open for most of the summer.

 Swimming

 The two major high schools of the city each offer an indoor swimming pool and are open to the public year-round.
 Two outdoor swimming pools are also available to the public.
 These are open from the end of June until the middle of August each summer.

 Some beaches are also available in the summer.
 There are other beaches are along the shore of the St. Lawrence river such as the Plage Champlain and the Plage Pointe-Lebel, among others.